-Yes, but that “you” does.
+Yes, I understand that you want nothing to do with that person, but that “you” does.
 So give it to them.
 It will heal them…and you.

 In the case of the woman who couldn’t recreate her successful business, give that past entrepreneur a business that never stopped growing!
 And then let her go.
 Every comparison to that past self sends the universe an order: “I am not successful.”
 Let.
 Her.
 Go.

 In the case of the man owed money by the government, go to that man at the time the debt was due, and let him be paid.